privacygmail cleanupemail security

 • Understand third-party sharing arrangements

-• Verify compliance claims
+• Verify the compliance claims

 • Check for AI training permissions